 …

 Evaluate spectral flatness using the subcarrier received values or the magnitude of the channel estimation of the occupied subcarriers of the transmission HE PPDUs.
 Nonoccupied subcarriers of the transmitted HE PPDUs shall be ignored during averaging and testing.
 Resource unit power boosting and beamforming should not be used when measuring spectral flatness.
+Ranging NDP using secure LTF with frequency domain windowing shall not be used when measuring spectrum flatness.